 Manufacturing businesses often have hundreds of moving parts and coinciding departments to get the job done.
 Manufacturing plants require hundreds of workers to manage routine tasks and lots of managers to manage employees, facilities, costs, and logistics.
-With so many moving parts involved in manufacturing, there are many ways the industry can benefit from Artificial Intelligence.
+With so many moving parts involved in manufacturing, there are many ways the industry can benefit from Artificial Intelligence (AI).
 Here we explain some use-cases of AI in Manufacturing and how those use cases are reducing costs and time and increasing safety.

-Understanding Artificial Intelligence for Manufacturing
+Understanding Artificial Intelligence in Manufacturing

-To dive deeper into practical and beneficial AI technologies for Manufacturing, let’s focus on key business outcomes and use cases.
+To dive deeper into practical and beneficial AI technologies for manufacturing, let’s focus on key business outcomes and use cases.

 Defect Detection and Quality Assurance

-This is where Artificial Intelligence can significantly increase productivity and reduce errors.
+This is where AI can significantly increase productivity and reduce errors.
 By applying defect detection technology to the quality assurance process, cameras are used to monitor every part of a product on an assembly line, automatically diverting any products with defects.
 The increase in automation reduces errors and the need for human workers which in turn offsets the cost of the new technology.

 Computer Visioning and PPE Detection

 Another important yet costly part of the manufacturing process is safety management.
 Whole departments are dedicated to worker and facility safety.
 In most facilities, workers are required to wear Personal Protection Equipment (PPE).
 PPE consists of everything from hard hats and goggles to gloves, face masks, and ear plugs.
-There is a huge cost to companies if employees do not wear the proper PPEs, potentially a grave cost.
-Manufacturers employ safety managers and safety captains to ensure requirements are met however, this also open up companies to human error.
+There is a huge cost to companies if employees do not wear the proper PPE, potentially a grave cost.
+Manufacturers employ safety managers and safety captains to ensure requirements are met however, this also opens up companies to human error.

 AI-powered cameras can be installed to monitor employee PPE.
 This process can be two-steps.
 First, installing cameras in the entry checkpoints of a facility.
 This decreases the need for manual checks by humans and instead only requires someone to be notified if a PPE violation is detected.
-The second step is continues monitoring of the facility to make sure employees continue to wear all required PPEs and are in the regulated areas of the plant.
+The second step is continues monitoring of the facility to make sure employees continue to wear all required PPE and are in the regulated areas of the plant.

 Office Automation for Facility Management

 An often overlooked but equally as costly part of manufacturing overhead is the cost of facility management.
-Office Automation technology consists of computer visioning, natural language processing and IoT to manage the many facilities on any given manufacturing campus.
+Office Automation technology consists of computer visioning, natural language processing and IoT to manage the many facilities on any manufacturing campus.
 With many facilities comes many challenges.
 Here’s how AI technologies can help: